Caprice Italian Style

-Caprice Italian Style (Capriccio all'italiana) is a 1968 Italian comedy film directed by six different directors, including Mario Monicelli and Pier Paolo Pasolini.
+Caprice Italian Style (Capriccio all'italiana) is a 1968 Italian comedy anthology film directed by six different directors, including Mario Monicelli and Pier Paolo Pasolini.
 The film starred both Totò and the comic duo Franco and Ciccio.

 Plot

-The film is composed of five episodes.In the first a German nanny behaves too rude and harsh with children, proposing to read comic social satire of Germany.
+The film is composed of five episodes.

+In the first, a German nanny behaves too rude and harsh with children, proposing to read comic social satire of Germany.
 The children are upset.